tchalvak/chat-app/README.markdown

     make
     make install

-Above to get the latest version of the code and run a more complete site.
+Above to get the latest version of the code and run it.